-The company marketed Treakisym in Korea, Taiwan, and Singapore, but did not book sales for Q1 because shipments to overseas clients are planned from Q2 and after.
+The company marketed Treakisym in Korea, Taiwan, and Singapore, and saw overseas sales progress largely in line with plans in Q1 because shipments to overseas clients are planned from Q2 and after.

 For details on previous quarterly and annual results, see the Historical performance section.